 How much extra money should I bring?

-Carrying extra money depends on your personal spending habits.
+Carrying extra money depends on your spending habits.
 You may want some extra money for personal expenses, sight-seeing, souvenirs, etc. Generally speaking, we recommend bringing about $250.00 (USD), or just bring your credit card.
 The best method for getting money is to simply use ATMs.
-Most banks Costa Rica offer 24-hour ATM access.
+Most banks in Costa Rica offer 24-hour ATM access.

 Do I need a Visa to enter Costa Rica?